 Predictive Maintenance Software

-Using algorithms that proactively identify trends, CMMS software can automatically generate alerts and work orders that ensure timely maintenance responses and minimize downtime risk.
-CMMS can add additional value as a centralized platform for maintenance history, work order management, parts inventory control, asset management, and report generation.
+- Serves as a centralized platform for maintenance history, work order management, parts inventory control, asset management, and report generation.

 Predictive Maintenance ROI

 Start-up costs for this program encompass software, sensing equipment, training, installation, and other implementation expenses.
 While these initial costs may surpass those of conventional preventive maintenance systems, the potential savings make the return on investment (ROI) substantial.

 - The program not only reduces maintenance costs but also cuts equipment downtime by 40% or more.